Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Solutions

-The first example, displayed on Fig.\ref{zeroCP3CP23}, depicts the harbor solution, which consists of a positively charged Q-ball and a negatively charged Q-shell.
-The $CP^{23}$ field takes its vacuum value $g(r)=0$ in the entire region occupied by the $CP^{3}$ field.
-The profile function $f(r)$ and the scalar electromagnetic potential $A_t(r)$ are obtained solving equations \eqref{em:eq1f} and \eqref{em:eq1a}.
-In this example $\alpha_0=0.5.$ Both scalar field functions have zero values in the region between the outer radius of the Q-ball $R_1^{\rm (out)}=2.504$ and the inner radius of the Q-shell $R_2^{\rm (in)}=4.666$, and the electrostatic potential defines the Coulomb field of electric charge $\bar Q_1=1.624$.
-This formula holds true until the internal radius of the Q-shell compacton is reached.
-Then on external compacton bulk the electromagnetic potential is a solution of coupled equations \eqref{em:eq1g} and \eqref{em:eq1a}.
-Because the Q-ball profile function is no longer present, the $CP^{23}$ scalar field is only coupled to the electromagnetic field.
-The electromagnetic field vanishes beyond the outer Q-shell radius $R_2^{\rm (out)}=7.341$ as a consequence of the choice $q^{(2)}=-0.071$, which provides $Q_2=-Q_1$.
+This paper specifically explores scalar field configurations characterized by a zero total net electric charge, where the charges of the constituent components exactly cancel: $Q_1+Q_2=0$.While this is not a generic characteristic of the model, the remarkable property is the very existence of such a possibility.
+A $Q$-ball-$Q$-shell configuration possessing a total net electric charge exhibits no Coulomb electric field proportional to $r^{-2}$ in the outer region.
+This situation is analogous to the electric field contained inside a spherical capacitor.
+However, unlike a simple capacitor, the electric field generated by the inner $Q$-ball influences the charge distribution and, consequently, the size of the external $Q$-shell.

 Figure \ref{zeroCP3CP23}(a) depicts the profiles of the radial functions $f(r)$, $g(r)$, and the electric field $E(r)=-A'_t(r)$.
-The electrostatic repulsion causes the Q-ball to inflate, resulting in a larger radius than a neutral Q-ball (as seen by the dashed line).
-The external Q-shell, on the other hand, remains essentially intact because its own electrostatic repulsion is partially compensated by an attraction induced by a Q-ball with the opposite charge.
+The electrostatic repulsion causes the $Q$-ball to inflate, resulting in a larger radius than a neutral $Q$-ball (as seen by the dashed line).
+The external $Q$-shell, on the other hand, remains essentially intact because its own electrostatic repulsion is partially compensated by an attraction induced by a $Q$-ball with the opposite charge.
 At $r=R_2^{\rm (out)}$, the electric field reaches zero value.
-The energy density of gauged and non-gauged configurations is shown in the final figure, Fig.\ref{zeroCP3CP23}(b).
-The contribution of electric field energy density to total energy density is quite minimal.
+The energy density of gauged and nongauged configurations is shown in the final figure, Fig.\ref{zeroCP3CP23}(b).
+The contribution of the electric field energy density to the total energy density is quite minimal.
 The most significant difference is generated by a change in the profiles of the profile functions associated with electrostatic repulsion.
-When we look at integrals that represent energy, we see that the energy contribution from a scalar field has the value $E_{\rm scalar}=88.147$, but the contribution from an electric field has the value $E_{\rm electric}=0.055$, indicating that electric field energy is responsible for $0.062\%$ of total energy.
+When we look at integrals that represent energy, we see that the energy contribution from a scalar field has the value $E_{\rm scalar}=88.147$, but the contribution from an electric field has the value $E_{\rm electric}=0.055$, indicating that the electric field energy is responsible for $0.062\%$ of the total energy.